|

 servants.
 His mother,

-Janet Anne (née Sarel), was living at home with four of Lindsay's older siblings at Moor
+Janet Anne (née Sarel), is living at home with four of Lindsay's older siblings at Moor

 Field House in Lapwing Lane in Withington.
 The whereabouts of his father,